oscar-system/Oscar.jl/docs/src/Rings/integer.md

     values is machine dependent, but can be found by typing `typemin(Int)` and `typemax(Int)` in Julia.

-## Julia integers in Oscar functions
+## Julia integers in OSCAR functions

-For convenience, all basic arithmetic and exact division functions in Oscar also accept Julia integers.
-If all of the arguments to an Oscar function are julia integers, the resulting integers should be julia integers.
+For convenience, all basic arithmetic and exact division functions in OSCAR also accept Julia integers.
+If all of the arguments to an OSCAR function are julia integers, the resulting integers should be julia integers.
 However, once at least one of the arguments is an `fmpz`, the function will generally behave as if all integer arguments were promoted to the type `fmpz`, and the integers